Fulkerson 15 points, 12 boards as No. 12 Vols top Cincinnati

 KNOXVILLE, Tenn.
+(AP) — When the offense struggled, No. 12 Tennessee turned to its defense and found success.

+The Vols, who shot just 32 percent from the field, held Cincinnati to three points in the final six minutes to pull out a 65-56 victory Saturday.

-(AP) — John Fulkerson had 15 points and 12 rebounds, helping No. 12 Tennessee pull away late in the second half to beat Cincinnati 65-56 Saturday.
+John Fulkerson had 15 points and 12 rebounds, helping Tennessee pull away late.
 A 3-pointer by David DeJulius put Cincinnati ahead 53-51 with 6:14 left.
 The 6-foot-9 Fulkerson came back with four foul shots, giving the Vols (2-0) the lead for good.

-Jaden Springer added 11 for Tennessee, making five foul shots.
+Jaden Springer added 11 for Tennessee (2-0), making five foul shots.
 The Vols went 25 for 30 from the line while Cincinnati went 4 for 7.

 Jeremiah Davenport came off the bench to lead the Bearcats (2-2) with 14 points.
 DeJulius scored 11 and Tari Eason had 10.